openandclose/tosixinch/docs/options.rst

     `binary-extensions <https://github.com/sindresorhus/binary-extensions>`__.

     This is for user convenience.
-If you copy and paste many urls, checking strange exxtensions is a bit of work.
+If you copy and paste many urls, checking strange extensions is a bit of work.
     But I'm afraid sometimes it gets in the way.

 .. confopt:: add_tags \*